janicera2880/edge-light/README.md

 > npm install -g json-server

-After you have successfully done this step, you will then need to run the command through the terminal:
+After you have successfully done this step, you will then proceed to run the command through the terminal:

 > json server --watch db.json

+Now, to open the default file to your browser do the following command:

+> _open index.html_ for MAC users and _explorer.exe index.html_ for WSL

+The web application will then take you to the website where you can browse our unique and custom-made lighting fixtures.
+You can either add them to your favorite list or add them to your cart.
+Otherwise, stay up to date by subscribing to our latest events by simply providing us with your email address.

 ## Contributing